NexPlayer/Unity-SDK/advanced/widevine.md

 ## Sample code for playing Widevine content:

-All widevine settings must be set before opening the player, NexPlayer™ provides the virtual method SetPreInitConfiguration() to do so:
+All Widevine settings must be set before opening the player, NexPlayer™ provides the virtual method SetPreInitConfiguration() to do so:

 ```csharp